OUR COMMITMENTS

 For this purpose, they also carry out tests on products at each stage of the production chain and ensure that the quantity of scraps is as low as possible in order to limit waste.

-To measure the continuous improvement of the quality of SOLO Group brands’ products, we use the “quality return rate” as an indicator, i.e. the proportion of products returned because of quality issues.
+To measure the continuous improvement of the quality of Solo Paris brands’ products, we use the “quality return rate” as an indicator, i.e. the proportion of products returned because of quality issues.

 Materials